Oni Logan

 Leonardo Gustavo Gimenez, better known by his stage name Oni Logan, is an Argentine American singer, best known as the original lead vocalist of the rock band Lynch Mob.
-He joined the band in 1990, only to leave after the release of the first album.
-He rejoined in the late 2000s, then subsequently left and rejoined several times, with his final exit being 2020 when the band was retired.
+He joined the band in 1989, only to leave after the release of the first album.
+He rejoined in 1996, then subsequently left and rejoined several times, with his final stint in the band lasting until their 2020 retirement.

 Career

 Logan was born in Buenos Aires, Argentina, immigrating as a child to the United States.
 He got his start as lead vocalist for the band Diamond Rose in South Florida from 1985 to 1987.
 That band consisted of Dave Rhodes (guitar), Mike D'Amico (drums), Marc Wolpert (bass), and Mark "Smitty" Smith (guitar).
 The band became well-known in South Florida, but Oni left to join another Florida band by the name of Defiance.
 After a year of performing with them, he was invited to Los Angeles by Marc Ferrari (guitarist of Keel) to become the singer for his new band Ferrari.
 At the same time Ferrari was starting to form, he was asked to join the band Racer X in a new incarnation featuring all original band members except star guitarist Paul Gilbert, who had at that point left the band to form the band Mr. Big.
 However, Logan only performed one show with the band when the members decided to go their separate ways.
 A year later, he was courted by George Lynch, who had recently left Dokken with drummer Mick Brown to form the band Lynch Mob.

 In 1990, Lynch Mob released their first album Wicked Sensation, which featured Logan on lead vocals.
-Shortly after finishing touring, Logan and band decided to part ways.
-His replacement was Robert Mason, as Logan was struggling with his voice strength in live shows much to Lynch's dismay.
+Shortly after finishing touring, Logan and band decided to part ways, as Logan was struggling with his voice strength in live shows much to Lynch's dismay.
+Afterwards, Robert Mason soon replaced Logan on vocals.

 Upon leaving the Lynch Mob, there was a deal waiting for Logan with Atlantic Records.
 Logan formed the band Violets Demise with former Dio guitarist Rowan Robertson, 21-year-old Scot Coogan, and bassist Spencer Campbell.
 The group recorded their first album with producer Dave Jerden, but was never released because of personnel changes in the record company.
 The unreleased Violets Demise album circulated on the Internet and has since become a popular bootleg.
 In 2001, album was self-released under the name Logan/Robertson, titled Revisited.